KnpLabs/knp-components/doc/pager/intro.md

 **Magic?** no! only KISS principle

 Why reinvent the wheel?
-Can someone me tell what the definition of **wheel** is in the software world?
+Can someone tell me what's the definition of **wheel** in the software world?

 ## Requirements: